 Actual registration.
 After taking the above steps and paying a registration fee, the founders must also deposit specific documents at the Commercial Registry Office in Turkey such as three copies of the incorporation application, three copies of the notarized articles of association, chamber registration statement, two copies of the representative’s ID, the bank deposit receipt, and two copies of the representatives’ specimen signatures.

 A registration certificate is issued by the judges of the Turkish Commercial Registry as a result of the actions.
 The Tax Office and the District Employment Office are also announced regarding the incorporation of the new company.
 The national Turkish Gazette will publish an announcement regarding the incorporation.

 In the same day the company receives the certificate of registration the founders must visit a public notary and notarize the legal books.
 The notary public will also announce the State Tax Authority of the legalization of the company books.

-The process of company incorporation in Turkey is one of the shortest from Europe, taking only 6 days if all the documents are properly submitted and in time.
+The process of company incorporation in Turkey is one of the shortest from Europe, taking only six days if all the documents are properly submitted and in time.

 Turkey has a dynamic economy, which attracts numerous foreign investors.
 Tourism provides an important income for the country’s economy.
-Other reasons for which entrepreneurs from abroad are attracted to Turkey are the location, the developed infrastructure and the well-trained workforce.
+Other reasons for which entrepreneurs from abroad are attracted and want to open a company in Turkey are: the location, the developed infrastructure and the well-trained workforce.